ArduPilot/ardupilot_wiki/plane/source/docs/automatic-flaps.rst

 That is basically all the setup required for flaps.
-If you find that your flaps are moving backwards from what you expect, change the reversing parameter for your flap channel - The reversing parameter should have a value of 1 or -1 (Not 0).
+If you find that your flaps are moving backwards from what you expect, change the reversing parameter for your flap channel, for example SERVO5_REVERSED.
+Set it to 1 to reverse the flaps, set to 0 for normal operation.

 Using flaps
 ~~~~~~~~~~~